neodon/endb/README.md

 ## Namespaces

-Namespaces isolate elements within a database, avoid key collisions, separate elements by prefixing the keys, and allow clearance of only one namespace while utilizing the same database.
+Namespaces isolate elements within the database to avoid key collisions, separate elements by prefixing the keys, and allow clearance of only one namespace while utilizing the same database.

 ```javascript
 const users = new Endb({ namespace: 'users' });